 With simple math you can see that the last 20% of capacity is 60 Ah's.
 However you need to take charge inefficiencies into account too so you'll really need to put back in about 70Ah's +/- to get back to 100% state of charge.

 For sailboats the panels are usually left flat when your not there so that you can capture "most" of the sun.
-In a land based solar array the panels are fixed, the property is not moving like a boat does, and can be angled at the sun for the best performance.
-For this reason alone land based solar calculations rarely if ever apply well to boats.
-On boats the panels are rarely oriented at the sun for optimum solar gains.
+In a land based solar array the panels are fixed.
+In a land based array the property is not moving like a boat does, and the panels can be angled at the sun for the best overall performance.

-So, a 300 Ah bank @ 20% down = 60 Ah's that need to be returned + charge inefficiency = 70 Ah's total needed for a "full" bank.
+So, a 300 Ah bank @ 20% down = 60 Ah's that need to be returned + charge inefficiency of about 15% = 70 Ah's total needed for a "full" bank.
+The math looks like this; Ah deficiency X 1.15 = needed recharge Ah's.

-A 2.5A output panel X 4.5 hours = 12.5 Ah's/Day returned to the bank.
+A 2.5A output panel X 4.5 hours per day = 12.5 Ah's/Day returned to the bank.
 If you have phantom/parasitic loads, like a propane sniffer or other "always on loads, subtract those and this is your "net" average/day.

 Next divide 70 amp hours by 12.5 and you can see that it will take approximately 5.6 days to go from 80% SOC to full on a 300 Ah bank.